 Hiking: 3-4 hrs total, numerous small walks interspersed with transfer in vehicles.

 Day 4: Landmannalaugar

-We head south-west in to Landmannalaugar, a route that in certain conditions will put the capacity of our vehicles to the test!
-If weather and snow conditions allow, we visit the immense crater of Ljótipollur before arriving at the mountain hut in Landmannalaugar at the foot of a lava field from an eruption in 1480.
-After a hike in snowshoes through this extraordinary landscape, of colorful rhyolite mountains, a bath in the warm waters of river that runs next to the mountain hut is an ideal way to end our day.
+The route today is south-west into Landmannalaugar and, in certain conditions, will put the capacity of our vehicles to the test!
+If weather and snow conditions allow, you will visit the immense crater of Ljótipollur.
+Later, you arrive at a mountain hut in Landmannalaugar at the foot of a lava field that formed after an eruption in 1480.
+After a hike in snowshoes through this extraordinary landscape of colorful rhyolite mountains, a bath in the naturally warm waters of rivers that run next to the mountain hut is an ideal way to end your day.